 1. Keep it short and simple.
 Use concise language.
 Almost 77% of emails are read on phone, so if the subject line is too long, it might get cropped.
 The reader might overlook important information or might be disinterested to read the whole thing.
 So, it is advised to keep subject lines within 50 characters so that they read the entire subject.
 Think about the words which matter the most and exclude unnecessary details.
 For examples, instead of writing ‘Order No #XXXX is being processed’, you can simply write ‘Your order is being processed.’
 Also, words like ‘Update’ or ‘Newsletter’ should be avoided as readers tend to ignore such emails.
 Also be concise as recipients will not take much time to read.
 For example, use ‘Increase your sales by 60%’ rather than ‘How to increase your sales’.

 2. Avoid ‘no-reply’ sender name, rather keep a familiar name: It is very important to familiar sender address than only just a Company email address.
-A person’s name like Roger@yourcompany.com will more acceptable to an individual than just the Company name email.
+A person’s name like Roger@yourcompany.com will be more acceptable to an individual than just the Company name email.
 It is also important never to sent emails with a no-reply sender name as they directly go to spam and ignored.
 A familiar name sender id also gives a feeling that they are dealing with an actual person rather than an abstract entity.

 3. Avoid using ALL CAPS: Study shows that 85% of recipients prefer subject line in lower case.
 ALL CAPS subject line looks spammy and mostly ignored.
 It gives the feeling of being directed at and over-emphasizing which recipients might not like it.
 Rather use simple, delightful catchy language to get their attention.

 4. Segment your lists: It is always better to send emails relevant to the recipient for better success rate.
 Hence, personalization is the key.
-Segment your user list according to their previous action so that everyone receives what they are expected to.
+Segment your email list according to their previous action so that everyone receives what they are expected to.
 List Segmentation is a major aspect of email marketing and will help you send the right content to the right person.
 You can read about how CRM can aid in better list segmentation here.

 5. Avoid making false promises: Do not make false promises in the subject line and deviate from it in the email body content.
 Tell them precisely what they can expect inside.
 Make it clear in the subject line because confusing and false subject lines can lead to lower open rates and higher unsubscribe rates.